valT-800/AL-project-upgrade/README.md

 Both commands work almost the same.
 Command will remove affix from code where added affix din't resolve an error.

 ⚠️ **Warning:** In every new VS Code session run step 1 first or you will receive an error.
-Step 1 not also adds affix, but remembers affix value for other commands.
+Step 1 not only adds affix, but remembers affix value for other commands.

 📝 **Note:** Almost always should be ran more than once!